AstrobioMike/JPL-2023-PRISM/ACCESS-jetstream2-computing-resource-request/README.md

 >   - "Explore ACCESS" description and different project types listed here: https://allocations.access-ci.org/project-types
 >   - JetStream2 credits estimator: https://docs.jetstream-cloud.org/alloc/estimator/
 > - As of 2024, an "Explore ACCESS" request comes with 200,000 starting credits, and 400,000 total, and there is no where in the form we specify the exact credits we are requesting, as was needed when this request was submitted – though I'm still listing my estimate in the overview paragraph.
+> - As of 2024, it seems we don't by default get extra storage too.
+I'm
 ---

 ---